Geology Home Page physical geology historical geology planetary gems

 to the human population.
 There eruptions can vary from being violent to

 non-violent.
-There eruptions do have blogs of lava thrown out and there debris
+Their eruptions do have blobs of lava thrown out

 but all that usually cools very soon as it hits and air and a lot of it goes to

 the structure of the volcanoes, by again making it is what it is.

 This is a picture of one of the most famous cinder volcanoes in Mexico.